softwarefactory-project/sf-docs/docs/user/nodepool_user.rst

-All `diskimage-builder elements <https://docs.openstack.org/developer/diskimage-builder/elements.html>`_ as well as `sf-elements <https://softwarefactory-project.io/r/gitweb?p=software-factory/sf-elements.git;a=tree;f=elements>`_ are available for nodepool image.
+All `diskimage-builder elements <https://docs.openstack.org/developer/diskimage-builder/elements.html>`_ as well as `sf-elements <https://softwarefactory-project.io/r/gitweb?p=software-factory/sf-elements.git;a=tree;f=elements>`_ are available to define a nodepool image.
 For example you can:

-* Replace *centos7* by *fedora* or *gentoo* to change the base os
+* Replace *centos7* by *fedora* or *gentoo* to change the base OS
 * Use *selinux-permissive* to set selinux in permissive mode
-* Use *pip-and-virtualenv* to install package from pypi
+* Use *pip-and-virtualenv* to install packages from PyPI
-* Use *source-repositories* to provisioned a git repository
+* Use *source-repositories* to provision a git repository

 Adding custom elements
 ----------------------

-To customize an image, new diskimage builder elements can added to the nodepool/elements directory.
+To customize an image, new diskimage builder elements can be added to the **nodepool/elements** directory in the config repository.
-For example, to add python34 to a centos system, you need to create this element:
+For example, to add python 3.4 to a CentOS-based system, you need to create this element:

 .. code-block:: bash